 Testimony: I don't have this wisdom of myself

-Around the age of 8 to 10, God asked me if I wanted to become rich or wise.
-I chose wisdom, because I liked the stories about the wisdom of King Solomon.
+During my young childhood, God asked me if I wanted to become rich or wise.
+I chose wisdom, because I like the stories about the wisdom of King Solomon.
 (It wasn't a catch-question: If I had chosen wealth, I had to give everything away, like I give away the results of my wisdom now.)

-A few years later, around the age of 12 to 14, I offered my life to God (as in giving up my own life and desires, and dedicating my life to Him).
-Nothing special happened after that.
+A few years later, I offered my life to God, as in giving up my own life and desires, and fully dedicate my life to Him.
+Initially, nothing special happened.
 I became just another Software Tester.
 I am talented in software testing, but my talent has its limits.
 I am not a genius.